 Aside from its wonderful cities, Ontario is also known for its natural diversity including vast forests, beautiful provincial parks, four of the five Great Lakes and of course, the world-famous Niagara Falls.
 This incredible natural wonder is made up of three waterfalls that cross the border into the USA.
 Built up over the years into a major tourist attraction there is no shortage of things to do here.
 You can jump on board the iconic Hornblower cruise, journey behind the falls, fly over in a helicopter or head to the top of the Skylon Tower for panoramic views.
 After a day or two of exploring this natural wonder and all the attractions that surround it, it’s worth heading to the charming small town of Niagara on the Lake for a visit to the world-class wineries.

 Algonquin Provincial Park

 Further afield, Algonquin Park is home to forests, lakes, rivers and an abundance of wildlife, including moose and bears.
 This beautiful Provincial Park provides a great opportunity for outdoor adventures such as hiking, camping and canoeing.
 For the less adventurous types, a cruise around the stunning 1000 Islands from Kingston will leave you speechless.

 Plan Your Adventure

 Whether you’ve got your whole trip already planned out, or you’re seeking the advice of a Canada Specialist, our friendly team of Travel Experts are here to help.
-Each member of our team has either lived in or spent time in Canada and would love to use their expert knowledge to help plan your trip.
+Each member of our team has either lived in or spent time in Canada and would love to use their expert knowledge to help plan your holiday to Toronto.